-The activities under the Internet Sales Toolkit should be conducted in close alignment and coordination with the APEC Single Point of Contact (SPOC) Toolkit.
+Toolkit.
 The SPOC mechanism is intended to provide a network both within and among economies involving the NRA, the customs authority, law enforcement and judicial authorities.
 The goals include

-- Collection and exchange of information and analysis related to SSFFC medical products; - b.
+- a.
+Collection and exchange of information and analysis related to SSFFC medical products; - b.
 Supporting the operational management of a signal of SSFFC products or suspicion of intentionality related to substandard products; and - c.
 Collaboration in risk management and investigation related to SSFFC medical products.